 14. Understand that there will never be “enough” and that the unchecked pursuit of more ends only in bankruptcy.

 We live in a culture of “more.”
-Social media and the comparison factor amplifies this feeling.
+Social media and the comparison factor only amplifies this feeling.
 When you’re tempted to fill the hole of not-enoughness with a “thing,” remind yourself that happiness and contentment are things that come from within.
 Wait a week to purchase that thing and decide whether you truly need it.

-Stillness of the Body
+Stillness of the body

 Stress and overwork can wreak havoc on our bodies.
 Ongoing stress can cause issues in everything from the cardiovascular to nervous systems.
 By finding physical stillness, we allow ourselves to just be.
-Start with the below.
+Start with the following:

 15. Rise above your physical limitations.